Insider Selling: Moderna, Inc. (NASDAQ:MRNA) Insider Sells 5,000 Shares of Stock

-Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the company’s stock in a transaction dated Tuesday, July 6th.
-The shares were sold at an average price of $229.62, for a total transaction of $1,148,100.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the business’s stock in a transaction that occurred on Monday, July 12th.
+The stock was sold at an average price of $230.71, for a total transaction of $1,153,550.00.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.

 Juan Andres also recently made the following trade(s):